ajaydhar1/baseball-pitches/README.md

 Since you have the full source code under your control, you can make more changes too, like to the CSS styling, or the contents of the navigation menu.

-You can even change the main YouTube video and purpose of the site from baseball pitching to something else.
+You can even change the main YouTube video and repurpose the site from baseball pitching to something else.
 It all depends on your comfort level and requirements.

 <!-- GETTING YOUR SITE ONLINE -->
 ## Getting Your Site Online